Holcim (US) Inc./Geocycle, LLC

 - Type of Facility: Permitted Commercial Hazardous Waste Treatment and Storage - closing.

-- Treatment and Disposal Methods: None.
+- Treatment and Disposal Methods: Cement kiln - closed.

-- Location of hardcopies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:
+- Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Class 3 Permit Modification Request Received: On Jan.
 29, 2014, Holcim (US) Inc./Geocycle, LLC submitted a Class 3 Permit Modification request to the the department, requesting to modify their existing Missouri Hazardous Waste Management Facility Part I Permit.
 Holcim/Geocycle is proposing to modify their current hazardous waste permit to remove approximately 3070 acres of the site from jurisdiction under the hazardous waste permit.

 Holcim/Geocycle held a public meeting about the permit modification request on March 12, 2014.
 The department accepted written comments on the permit modification request during a 60-day public comment period, which ended March 30, 2014.
 The department is conducting a technical review of the permit modification request.
 The public can review and copy the Part I Permit Modification request and supporting documents at the Clarksville City Hall, 111 Howard St., Clarksville, Missouri (please call ahead to 573-242-3336) or at the agency locations above.